Liuzhangli metro station

-Liuzhangli station (formerly transliterated as Liuchang Li Station until 2003) is a station on the Brown Line of the Taipei Rapid Transit System, located on the border of Taipei, Taiwan.
+Liuzhangli station (formerly transliterated as Liuchang Li Station until 2003) is a station on the Brown Line of the Taipei Metro, located on the border of the Da'an and Xinyi districts of Taipei, Taiwan.

 Station overview

 The three-level, elevated station has two side platforms, and has one exit.
 It is located at the intersection of Heping East Rd. and Keelung Rd.